olliw42/mLRS-docu/docs/CRSF.md

 ## mLRS Receiver Setup

-Set the following parameters using the Lua script or the CLI, or the OLED interface if available:
+Set the following parameters using the Lua script, the CLI, or the OLED interface if available:

-- Rx Out Mode = crsf
+- "Rx Out Mode" = "crsf"
-- Rx Ser Baudrate = must match the baudrate of the flight controller's serial port (see SERIALx_BAUD below)
+- "Rx Ser Baudrate" = must match the baudrate of the flight controller's serial port (see SERIALx_BAUD below)
-- Rx Ser Link Mode = mavlinkX (this sets the receiver into "MAVLink mode")
+- "Rx Ser Link Mode" = "mavlinkX" (this sets the receiver into "MAVLink mode")
-- Rx Snd RadioStat= ardu_1
+- "Rx Snd RadioStat" = "ardu_1"

 > [!TIP]
 > The mLRS default settings are "Rx Out Mode" = "crsf", "Rx Ser Baudrate" = "57600", "Rx Ser Link Mode" = "mavlinkX", "Rx Snd RadioStat" = "ardu_1".
 Therefore, adjustment of the parameters is usually not needed.